Deadly Mistakes Proposal Writers Make

 No matter how great your product appears to you, no matter how perfect your tool looks to your friends or family; if you are unable to sell your product/ service, rest assured, it is just about time, and your thing will be dumped into the garbage.
 You have to sell it.
-Of course, you need to have right environment, resources, skills, tools as well as right attitude in order to sell successfully.
+Of course, you need to have the right environment, resources, skills, tools as well as the right attitude in order to sell successfully.

 Now, if you are goofing up in selling your product or service then it is unacceptable.
 If these mistakes are typical/common and repeating, you would already find it difficult to grow or sustain.